CFS and exercise in the normal sense of the word don't mix well.

 If you are looking for gentle CFS exercise, I recommend Qigong which I do each day.

-Qigong also serves as a form of alternative healing.
+Qigong also serves as a potential form of alternative healing.

 On this page I share articles by other people about research

 This ME and Chronic Fatigue Syndrome research can be highly validating if you are feeling bad about yourself that you can’t exercise as much you would like to do.

 It may also help you with benefits claims or with explaining to loved ones why you can’t engage in activities in the way you would like to do.

 I have quoted names and papers in case some of you wish to look further into the research results.